 |Master Naturalist Program in West Virginia|

 The mission of the West Virginia Master Naturalist Program is to train interested people in the fundamentals of natural history, nature interpretation and teaching, and to instill responsible environmental stewardship.
-The program ultimately provides a corps of highly qualified volunteers to assist government agencies, non-government organizations, and schools with research, outdoor recreation development, and environmental education and protection.
+The program ultimately provides a corps of qualified volunteers to assist government agencies, non-government organizations, and schools with research, outdoor recreation development, and environmental education and protection.

 West Virginia State Parks welcomes Master Naturalist (MN) volunteer work.
 Individual parks and forests are wonderful areas to demonstrate and share MN skills and knowledge with visitors and guests via presentations, hikes or volunteer work (such as trail maintenance, interpretative displays, and interpretative center hosts).
 Master Naturalists which are interested in volunteering at a state park may provide contact information on this form.